Partners (Scherrie & Susaye album)

 Partners is a 1979 album by Scherrie & Susaye released on Motown Records.
-Following the disbanding of The Supremes in 1977, former group members Scherrie Payne and Susaye Greene recorded the album, sharing songwriting, arranging and production duties.
-Legendary performer Ray Charles features on "Love Bug" whilst Joyce Vincent Wilson (formerly of Tony Orlando and Dawn) is featured on background vocals.
+Following the disbanding of the Supremes in 1977, former group members Scherrie Payne and Susaye Greene recorded the album, sharing songwriting, arranging and production duties.
+Ray Charles performed on "Luvbug" whilst Joyce Vincent Wilson (formerly of Tony Orlando and Dawn) is featured on background vocals.

 "Leaving Me Was the Best Thing You've Ever Done" was released as the album's only single.
 In 2014, the album was re-released on CD and to digital music stores and online streaming services.